 It’s also nice to know that a collagen peptide supplement that derives from bovine hide does not contain artificial hormones that can be damaging to our health!

 #4.
 Contains Arginine and Alanine

-Alanine is crucial as an aid to increasing carnosine in your body which acts as a powerful antioxidant.
-The more alanine in your system, the higher your acid-buffering capacity becomes thus allowing your muscles to push your workouts and training harder due to a slower lactic acid release in your muscles (10).
+Alanine is crucial as an aid to increasing carnosine in your body, which acts as a powerful antioxidant.
+The more alanine in your system, the higher your acid-buffering capacity becomes.
+This your muscles to push your workouts and train harder due to a slower lactic acid release in your muscles (10).

 #5.
 Effective Results

 Personally, after a period of two months of discipline use, I noticed that my aesthetics improved.
-I had hair that felt fuller, my nails felt stronger, and my skin felt more radiant.
-I would advise that any use of a collagen supplement should be for a period of at least 2 months due to the skin cycle taking approximately 6 weeks to regenerate.
+My hair felt fuller, my nails feel stronger, and my skin felt more radiant.
+I would advise that any use of a collagen supplement should be for a period of at least two months due to the skin cycle taking approximately six weeks to regenerate.

 In terms of health and performance, I felt more energized and awake throughout the day and my joints felt a lot more flexible with fewer muscle aches than they used to before consuming Vital Proteins.
 I also felt that my muscle growth enhanced quicker with my strength training in comparison to not consuming the collagen protein supplement.

-Also, if you are a vegan or vegetarian, collagen peptides are not for you unfortunately because they are sourced from grass-fed bovine.
+Also, if you are a vegan, collagen peptides are not for you unfortunately because they are sourced from grass-fed bovine.